tweecode/twine/README.md

 Contributing to Twine 1 maintenance
 -----------------------------------

+Warning - there has been no active response to issues with Twine 1.4.2 / 1.4.3 since about 2014.
+If you want to do anything to fix bugs in Twine 1.4.3 you might have to find somebody with skills in Python 2.7 (with wxPython) programming, and html, CSS, and Javaascript - and then do the fixes yourselves.

-If you have bug fixes for Twine, the easiest way to contribute them back is as follows:
+If you have bug fixes for Twine 1.4.3, the easiest way to contribute them back is as follows:

 * fork this repository (see link at top of the project page on github)
 * make your fixes and push them to your own fork on github
 * make a pull request (see link at top of the github project page)
+* find somebody with permission to do the commmits and with the programming skills to assess your fixes.
+This willtwillhe hardsest part of the job!!!
+Good luck.

 To report bugs, issues or feature requests, use the [github issues](https://github.com/tweecode/twine/issues) system.

-But be warned (!) - there has been no active response to issues since about 2014.
-If you want to do anything to fix bugs you might have to find somebody with skills in Python 2.7 (with wxPython) programming, and html, CSS, and Javaascript - and then do the fixes yourselves.